 How to make potato wedges in the oven

 They must also bake in the oven for at least 40 minutes.
-When I’m in a hurry I keep the wedges all the time in the oven without turning them around.
-For us they still taste delicious.
+I was once was in a hurry that’s I’ve kept the wedges all the time in the oven without turning them around.
+For us they turned out great and still tasted delicious.

 We love it when the sheet pan potatoes get so brown and crispy on the outside and the inside shrinks to a fluffy consistency.

-Of course you achieve more crispiness when you bake the wedges until they are golden brown for 20-30 minutes and then turn them and bake them for another 10 minutes.
-If you love extra crispy wedges make sure to read until the end of this blog post.Print
+Of course you achieve more crispiness when you bake the wedges until they are golden brown for 20 – 30 minutes and then turn them and bake them for another 10 minutes.
+If you love extra crispy results make sure to read until the end of this blog post.Print

 Oven baked potato wedges recipe